trupti1605/Breast-cancer-dataset-classification-/README.md

   6)Scatter plot

-- By comparing the prediction accuracy of these models, it was found that model trained on logistic regression and SVM performed the best in classifying the dataset.
+- By comparing the prediction accuracy of these models, it was found that model trained on Random Forest performed the best in classifying the dataset.

 - Tools used: Jupyter notebook